AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Discussion and conclusions

 Although having a duality group commute with the RG flow to low temperatures predicts the properties of some of the trajectories, $\sigma(B,T)$, in the conductivity plane \cite{Semicircle}, it does not predict them all.
 The duality itself also does not predict the dependence on $T$ along the flow lines, although these are often reasonably well-measured ({\em c.f} eq.~\pref{phenodualform}, for example).
 Since specific models predict this dependence in detail, comparison with the measurements can help sort out those models that provide the best description.

 \FIGURE[ht]{ {Experimental plots, reproduced from ref.~\cite{Pan}, of the temperature dependence of the approach to various quantum Hall plateaux, showing an exponential form. } }

-For instance, Fig.~\ref{Fig:Activation} shows how the ohmic DC conductivity drops exponentially with $T$ as one approaches various quantum Hall plateaux, $\propto e^{-\Delta/T}$, over a wide range of temperatures.
+For instance, Fig.~\ref{Fig:Activation} shows how the ohmic DC conductivity drops exponentially with $T$ as one approaches various quantum Hall plateaux, $\propto e^{-\Delta/T}$, over a range of temperatures, crossing over to a different exponential $T$-dependence at lower temperatures, as appropriate to conductivity by hopping \cite{QHEz=1th}.
 Like the incompressibility of the quantum Hall state, this is consistent with the existence of a gap at low energies.
-By contrast, the CFT corresponding to the gravity dual described above predicts a power-law for this approach, such as the dependence $\sigma^{xx} \propto T^{2/z}$ seen near $\sigma^{xy} = 1$ in eq.~\pref{sigmanu=1}.
+By contrast, the CFT corresponding to the gravity dual described above predicts a power-law for this approach, such as the dependence $\sigma^{xx} \propto T^{4/z}$ for a charged background (or $\propto T^{2/z}$ for the uncharged background) seen near $\sigma^{xy} = 1$ in eq.~\pref{sigmanu=1}.
+This suggests the CFT as described so far may be limited to capturing the critical behaviour in the vicinity of a transition between two plateaux (or the transition from a plateau to the Hall insulator).

 When the background describes a neutral brane, the probe-brane approximation prevents our direct exploration of the $T \to 0$ limit and so cannot exclude a crossover to exponential behaviour at very low temperatures.
 The same need not be true for the near-horizon extremal geometry explored in \S3\ and Appendix D, however, and does not appear to indicate such a crossover.
 It is possible that this exponential is associated with the approach to the low-energy 2D surface in coupling space.
-It is also intriguing that Fig.~\ref{Fig:Activation} shows deviations from an exponential form at sufficiently low temperatures (although this may equally well just prove to be an experimental issue).
 This motivates a more detailed study of the very low-temperature limit, as well as AdS/CFT systems having gaps like the D7 system studied in \cite{StrangeM}.
 We leave it as an open problem whether an alternative brane construction could be made that leads to a duality-invariant form for the low-energy 4D effective action consistent with an exponential temperature dependence.